 When you start bringing in many coaches, you don’t want to overload them with too much information.
 Everybody should focus on their training group and there might be even reasons why you don’t want to show the whole athlete list to a coach (e.g. if this coach is actually just a temporal coach from another club).

 In Sportlyzer each coach can see only the athletes in their respective training groups.
 They are still able to see the workouts of other groups in the calendar, but they are not able to see the training diary or contact information of athletes who they are not coaching.
 This is a blessing for coaches, who are able to focus more on their work and gives assurance to parents, who might be worried about the privacy of their children's data.

 Coaches can't interfere with your system

-Because of these reasons we have separated work of the manager and work of the coach.
+Because of these reasons we have separated the work of the manager and work of the coach.
 Coaches are only responsible for giving workouts, marking attendance and communicating with their athletes.
 These are the tasks that are made simple and can be used without having too much fear about what disturbances in management he or she might create.
-The manager on the other hand has very structured views with all the information he/she might need.
-All incoming athletes go through the managers who are responsible of managing the athletes and keeping an eye on the financial side of the club.
+The manager, on the other hand, has very structured views with all the information he/she might need.
+All incoming athletes go through the managers who are responsible for managing the athletes and keeping an eye on the financial side of the club.